Covid-19: How HRS Is Responding

 HRS Home Health is dedicated to the well-being of our patients and staff.
 We have been monitoring the CDC and local Health Departments daily for updated information regarding the community and healthcare response to the COVID-19 pandemic.
 We would like to inform our clients and partners of our emergency preparedness and infection control plan.

-- HRS will not care for active COVID-19 patients in the home until documented clearance through negative testing results.
+- HRS will not care for active COVID-19 patients in the home until clearance per CDC guidelines.

 - We are requesting same day vital signs for patients as they discharge from inpatient facilities or at the point of an outpatient referral for home health services.